Dr. Kinkel meets with a patient during a regular medical checkup.

 Although multiple sclerosis can cause severe disability, the average life span of people with MS is reduced by only a few years.
 This increases the importance of long-term, specialized care in a comprehensive MS center to maintain independence and quality of life.

 Our program includes the expertise of health care professionals from neurology, urology, pain medicine, psychiatry, nursing, physical therapy, occupational therapy, and speech-language pathology.
-Our team of specialists aim to promote independence, comfort, and health and wellness.
+Our team of specialists aims to promote independence, comfort, health and wellness.

 There is no cure yet for multiple sclerosis.
 Treatments for MS focus on managing symptoms, reducing the frequency, severity and duration of attacks, and attempting to slow disease progression.

 If you are experiencing attacks severe enough to interfere with your ability to function, you may benefit from several treatment options, such as:

 - Corticosteroids, usually in high doses to reduce nerve inflammation